George Hutchinson (Jack the Ripper suspect): Jack the Ripper suspect

 Critics of this criminal case ponder whether Hutchinson was a false witness who exaggerated what little he could have known, as it was imbued with a media eagerness and the desire to gain notoriety.

 Alan Moore pointed out: "There is something unconvincing in the large amount of details he provides, and I tend to suspect that much of them were invented after the event, a man eager to become the center of attention".
 Not only did Hutchinson provide a disconcertingly specific amount of detail, he also claimed to have waited outside Kelly's residence for approximately 45 minutes, at 2am in November, when it would have been extremely cold and likely prohibitively unpleasant to do so.

 Other authors were even more severe with this problematic witness, and they glimpsed that under his exaggerated statements, a much more sordid intention was hidden than a mere desire for notoriety.
-In recent times, Hutchinson became syndicated of being Jack the Ripper himself.
+In recent times, Hutchinson became suspected of being Jack the Ripper himself.
 The theory has been promoted by author Robert "Bob" Hinton, who, in his book "From Hell: The Jack the Ripper Mystery", published in 1998, nominated Hutchinson as Mary Jane Kelly's killer and, eventually, the notorious serial killer.

 The extensive statements made by him to the authorities are seen as a smokescreen, intended to hide his guilt.
 The truth could have been that, hopelessly in love with Kelly, he might have done it in a fit of anger and spite, after being despised by her.
 The killer feared the neighbours would identify him.
 For example, Sarah Lewis, who was visiting acquaintances at Miller's Court, said she saw a man hovering strangely at the entrance of Miller's Court at dawn of 9 November.
 That individual was possibly Hutchinson, who knew that testimonies were dangerous, as they would surely come.
 His deposition, filed three days after Kelly's murder – giving him time to think what to do – had the purpose of avoiding being considered a suspect in the murder if he was identified.
 That way, he made an alibi with which he justified his presence at the crime scene.